Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 “Yup.
 Only way—”

-“---to be sure!”
+“ - to be sure!”
 Rees and Frasier chorused.
 Ferd blinked.
 Whatever *that* joke had been, it slipped right past him.

 No matter.